 Athlete – Lathrop High School

 2005 graduate of Lathrop High School – A dominate thrower in the sport of Track & Field, Clooten took first place in the discus four times and the shot put three times at the state championships.
-It should also be noted she did this her sophomore year six weeks after surgery for a torn ACL and meniscus.
+It should also be noted she did this her sophomore year with a torn ACL and meniscus.
 In addition to Track & Field, Clooten also was recognized as All-State in basketball both her junior and senior years.
 Her academic awards included being named Freshman of the Year at Lathrop (grade 9); induction into the Midnight Sun Chapter of the National Honor Society (grade 11); Alaska Statewide High School Science Symposium Winner in Physics (grade 11); winner of the Wendy’s High School Heisman Award for the State of Alaska (grade 12); James W. Growden Memorial Award winner (highest athletic award given by Lathrop High School – grade 12).
 She was also on the honor roll every semester of high school.

 Clooten graduated Lathrop High School with a 4.167 grade point average and accepted a track and field scholarship to the Georgia Institute of Technology (Georgia Tech), where she continued her academic and athletic excellence.
 She broke the school record in the hammer throw as a freshman and was an NCAA Championships Qualifier twice in her career.
 She won the Atlantic Coast Conference (ACC) title in the hammer throw as a graduate student.
 She also served on the Georgia Tech Student Athlete Advisory Board for three years, serving as President her senior year.